dataset-ninja/opedd/ABSTRACT.md

 * **Poses**  Dataset shows a variety of uncommon and challenging poses including people doing handstands, lying on the ground or on objects, lying on the back or on the side, sitting, crouching or bent over, limbs extended as well as running and jumping.

 * **Composition** Special attention was paid to have multiple positions in the image covered by pedestrians, to avoid the urban situation where persons are located mainly at the sides.
-Additionally we vary the number of persons and the distances they appear to the camera.
+Additionally the authors vary the number of persons and the distances they appear to the camera.
 Most images are taken from eye-level up to 1m above, facing forward, to simulate taller vehicles like tractors or excavators, with images showing a more downward facing angle.

 <img src="https://github.com/dataset-ninja/opedd/assets/120389559/714e637d-155e-48bc-8157-4faa26bfb2e1" alt="image" width="800">